KilledByAPixel/LittleJS/README.md

 ### And more...

 - Node.js build system
+- 2D vector math library
-- Debug primitives rendering system
+- Debug primitive rendering system
 - Particle effects system and design tool
 - Bitmap font rendering and includes a built in engine font
 - Medal system tracks and displays achievements with Newgrounds integration